ananyarao10/hackrice-game-development-starter-code/README.md

 ### 💥 **collision_detection.py**

 This file is responsible for the functionality related to detecting and managing collisions between different game objects, such as the player, enemies, and obstacles.
-It ensures that the game responds appropriately when objects interact with each other, such as triggering events when the player collides with an enemy.
+It ensures that the game responds appropriately when objects interact with each other.

 ### 🏃 **player_enemy.py**

 This file sets up a simple Pygame environment for player character movement within a defined screen space.
-It initializes the game window, creates a player character, and handles basic player input to move the character around the screen using the arrow keys.
-The script also ensures the player stays within the screen boundaries and includes a main game loop that continuously updates the player’s position and renders the game visuals at a capped frame rate.
+It initializes the game window, creates a player character, and handles basic player input to move the character around the screen.

 ### 🔄 **game_loop.py**